maximilianmozes/word_embeddings_workshop_resources/README.md

 Finally, you can train your own vector space models in Python using the code provided in this repository.

-### Train a GloVe model
+### Train a Glove model

-To train your own GloVe model, we use the `glove_python` software package.
+To train your own Glove model, we use the `glove_python` software package.
 The code to train your model and load a pre-trained model can be found in `code/train_glove.py`.
 Here you can specify whether you would like to train a new model (set `mode="train"`) or load an existing model (`mode="load"`).
 Note that for the latter, you have to specify the path to your pre-trained model via the `load_path` variable.
 You can train a model using

 ```
 $ cd code